 As you can see from the image above, data quality remains a significant barrier to successful AI adoption.
 Developing and implementing an effective data strategy can take years.
 However, it doesn’t mean that you need to postpone the realization of the AI initiative because your data management practices are not perfect yet.
 Ensure that the most important datasets are ready to be consumed by AI and adjust strategy as you go.

 Choose Your AI Vendor Wisely

-The startup landscape exploded once software developers figured out the inner workings of AI.
+The startup landscape exploded once AI software developers figured out the inner workings of the technology.
 However, selecting an AI vendor based solely on technological expertise is a risky choice, to say the least.
 When it comes to AI adoption, continuity is crucial.
 Will your strategic partner be able to support the project once the AI system is deployed?
 Will they be there in five years?
 These are the important questions you need to ask before making a choice.